How To Make Cricut Faux Leather Heart Crystal Earrings

 If you'll be cutting these shapes out by hand from the PDF instead of using a cutting machine, I suggest using small curved scissors like my favorite 4 inch curved Fiskars scissors on Amazon here.
 To punch the holes in the faux leather, I love my 1/16" Paper Punch, for cutting holes in faux leather and faux suede.
 You can see the one I have and use all the time on Amazon here.

 STEP 1 – Download Free SVG

 Download the free SVG cutting file for these earring shapes from my free Resource Library.
-The link to get the password is at the bottom of this post.
+It's Design #119.
+Get the password instantly after filling out the form below.